Eric has been fascinated by folklore and the paranormal from a young age and enjoys exploring controversial subjects and

 That other set of facts is the plethora of sightings and first-hand accounts that tell us Bigfoot is out there.
 All kinds of people spot Bigfoot.
 Even President Teddy Roosevelt had a Bigfoot story!

 There is something weird in the woods, and according to witnesses and the evidence they collect, it is very real.

-So how do the believers answer the skeptics when it comes to the issue of bones, bodies and fossils?
-Or, do the lack of bones and fossils equate to an outright slam-dunk debunking of the Bigfoot phenomenon?
+So how do the believers answer the skeptics when it comes to the issue of bones, bodies, and fossils?
+Or, does the lack of bones and fossils equate to an outright slam-dunk debunking of the Bigfoot phenomenon?